 Who should use it?

 If you have dull skin, lactic acid could be your new BFF.
 "Lactic acid is a great ingredient to help brighten a dull complexion, which is why it is used as an ingredient in many facial exfoliating products," Zeichner says.
-He adds that lactic acid lotions aren't just for your face—it's also an ingredient in some body moisturizers because it helps with hydration and exfoliation.
+He adds that lactic acid lotions aren't just for your face—it's also an ingredient in a few body moisturizers because it helps with hydration and exfoliation.

 Are there any cons?